lucaselia10/restaurant-ordering-service/project_documents/design_document.md

 concerns.
 Where applicable, argue why this architecture satisfies the stated requirements.*

-This model represents a solution for every use case we proposed.
-Each function is constrained to a specific task, and no function's use overlaps another.
+This model represents a simple but complete solution for every use case we proposed.
+Each function is constrained to a specific task, and there are no overlapping functions.

 # 6. API